How to Utilize HubSpot’s Sequences for the Best Follow Up

 “Workflows can also be used to trigger contact property changes, tasks for your sales or marketing team members, and more.
 Though email automation is the primary use for HubSpot workflows, you can also use them to assign leads who take specific action to a corresponding contact list, trigger tasks for your team to reach out to those leads, and more.” [source]

-For purposes of our businesses, we’ve primarily used sequences, as we want personalized one-on-one communication and for contacts to be unenrolled once they reply.
+For purposes of our businesses, we’ve primarily used sequences to email our prospects, as we want personalized one-on-one communication and for contacts to be unenrolled once they reply.
+We have, however, utilized workflows to create automation within our HubSpot accounts for tasks that we perform often.
+They can save a lot of time when you use them properly.

 Why You Should Use HubSpot Sequences